edgedb/edgedb/docs/edgeql/sets.rst

 Coalescing
 ----------

 Occasionally in queries, you need to handle the case where a set is empty.
 This can be achieved with a coalescing operator :eql:op:`?? <COALESCE>`.
-This is commonly used to provide default values for optional :ref:`query parameters <ref_eql_expr_params>`.
+This is commonly used to provide default values for optional :ref:`query parameters <ref_eql_params>`.

 .. code-block:: edgeql-repl